awsdocs/amazon-kendra-developer-guide/doc_source/API_Query.md

 Type: Array of [FacetResult](API_FacetResult.md) objects

  ** [QueryId](#API_Query_ResponseSyntax) **   <a name="Kendra-Query-response-QueryId"></a>
-The unique identifier for the search\.
+The identifier for the search\.
 You use `QueryId` to identify the search when using the feedback API\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 36\.
 Pattern: `[a-zA-Z0-9][a-zA-Z0-9-]*`